Alcohol Addiction Rehab and Trauma Treatment for First Responders

 - Nightmares.

-Depression is a disorder that impacts many people, and like PTSD symptoms, the symptoms of depression can range in severity.
-These symptoms may include:3
+Depression is a disorder that impacts many people and the symptoms of depression can range in severity.
+These symptoms may include:11

 - Feeling hopeless, sad, or anxious.